 A number of businesses on the route have kindly agreed to open their premises and provide facilities for support crews.

-The coffee shop at the Oak Tree Inn in Balmaha (19 miles) will be open from around 2am and will offer hot rolls and refreshments.
-Note that the hotel itself will not be open this year, but the coffee shop will (which is at the left of the building when looking towards it) - so do not try and gain entry to the hotel.
-Toilet facilities should be available in the nearby visitor centre.
-There is a café / shop at Auchteryre Farm (51 miles).
+St Mocha coffee shop at the Oak Tree Inn in Balmaha (19 miles) will be open from around 1am and will offer hot rolls and refreshments.
+Note that the Oak Tree Inn itself will not be open, so do not try and gain entry to the hotel.
+Toilet facilities will be available in the nearby visitor centre.
+If using the toilets please ensure that you leave them in a decent state and do not put things like coffee granules down the sink - we had a few complaints last year and want to maintain our very good relationship with the National Park team.

+The Real Food Café in Tyndrum will be open throughout the day on the Saturday.

+The Muthu Ben Doran Hotel in Tyndrum is offering a breakfast and packed lunch deal for all support crews:

+Buffet Breakfast @ £ 10 per person (Full Scottish Breakfast)

+Packed Lunch @ £ 12 per person (Veg / Chicken / Tuna Sandwich, Tetra Pack juice, Crisp & whole Fruit)

+10% discount food & beverages including Beer and Liquor

+To book this call 01838 400373 beforehand and mention you are part of the race.

+The Muthu Fort William Hotel is also offering a special deal for runners and support crews:

+Buffet Breakfast @ £ 12.50 per person (Full Scottish Breakfast)

+Packed Lunch @ £ 12.50 per person (Ham & Cheese Sandwich, Tetra Pack juice, Crisp & whole Fruit)

+For Evening / Dinner 10% discount food & beverages including Beer and Liquor.

+This can be arranged by calling 01397 702614.

 The cafe at Glencoe Ski Centre (71 miles) will stay open late on the Saturday night and will serve food until 10pm.
 There are a number of pubs and a fish and chip shop in Kinlochleven.

 We are very grateful for the help of these businesses; please support them if you can.